Alec Baldwin fired prop gun that killed cinematographer and injured director on "Rust" movie set

 "The sheriff's office confirms that two individuals were shot on the set of Rust," the sheriff's office said in a press release late Thursday.
 "Halyna Hutchins, 42, director of photography and Joel Souza, 48, director, were shot when a prop firearm was discharged by Alec Baldwin, 68, producer and actor."

-The two were shot just before 2 p.m. local time Thursday while filming a scene at the Bonanza Creek Ranch, the sheriff's office said.
-It is not yet clear how it was discharged or what type of projectile was discharged, the sheriff's office said.
+The two were shot just before 2 p.m. local time Thursday while filming a scene at the Bonanza Creek Ranch, according to the sheriff's office.
+It wasn't clear how the firearm was discharged, or what type of projectile may have been discharged from it, the sheriff's office said.

 According to Variety, "Rust" also stars Jensen Ackles, Brady Noon and Travis Fimmel.